The Seeker's Guide to Microdosing Ayahuasca

-Once you’ve got your ayahuasca vine drops, or you’ve made your own tincture, it’s time to start microdosing!
+Once you’ve got your ayahuasca vine drops, or you’ve made your own extract, it’s time to start microdosing!
 There are several steps of preparation and logistics you will need to consider before diving in...

 What Ayahuasca Microdosing Protocol Should You Use?

 There are two main styles of microdosing with ayahuasca vine: daily dosage, or the Fadiman technique.
-The Fadiman technique is the “go to” protocol for many people microdosing for the first time, but this was developed for specifically LSD and psilocybin.
+The Fadiman technique is the “go to” protocol for many people microdosing for the first time, but this was developed for specifically LSD and magic mushrooms.
 The pure vine community seems to lean towards a daily dose protocol.